lucas-giaco/k8s-pod-scheduling/README.md

 * `requiredDuringSchedulingIgnoredDuringExecution`: scheduler will **ensure** conditions listed under this spec are meet for the pod to be scheduled
-* `preferredDuringSchedulingIgnoredDuringExecution`: scheduler will **try** to meet the conditions listed under this spec but if it's not possible will allow to run the pod elsewhere.
+* `preferredDuringSchedulingIgnoredDuringExecution`: scheduler will **try** to meet the conditions listed under this spec but if it's not possible will allow running the pod elsewhere.

 It's important to notice, as its name stands, that all these conditions are evaluated at scheduling time.
-Once the pod is running k8s won't try to meet this conditions anymore until the pod needs to be scheduled again.
+Once the pod is running k8s won't try to meet these conditions anymore until the pod needs to be scheduled again.

-This feature consist on two types of affinity, node-affinity and pod-affinity.
-Let's take a look to both of them.
+This feature consists of two types of affinity, node-affinity, and pod-affinity.
+Let's take a look at both of them.

 #### Node Affinity